New School Tattoos

 Anime New School Tattoo Designs

-Anime is an artform in itself and Japanese cartoon style pairs perfectly with the new school tattoo style.
+Anime is an art form in itself and the Japanese cartoon style pairs perfectly with the new school tattoo style.

 Choose a character from your favorite show or manga and work with your tattoo artist to represent all of their best qualities.

 Anime new school tattoos are wildly popular and it only takes a single look at these exceptional designs to see why.

 In any tattoo style, nautical elements are a popular choice.

 With the inextricable tie between tattoos, pirates, and sailors, these themes present themselves naturally.

 If you want to pay homage to traditional tattoo culture, but put your own spin on it, find an artist who can do justice to one of these nautical new school tattoos.

 The lighthouse is a calm, peaceful symbol.